grafana/alloy/docs/developer/adding-community-components.md

 * Avoid components that can be implemented as [modules][module].
 * Avoid components that affect our dependencies in an undesired way, such as pulling in an incompatible version or bloating the collector.
 * Make sure that the code licenses are compatible with Alloy's [license][].
+* You are willing to be a maintainer of the component.

 While not mandatory, it is beneficial if: